Frijol/climate-change/GLOSSARY.md

 ## macrotidal
 having tides larger than 4m

+## manual curtailment
+a special dispatch from a grid authority such as an ISO directing a specific generating entity to reduce generation [CPUC, 13][CPUC]

 ## MARPOL
 International Convention for the Prevention of Pollution from Ships [EIA, 45][EIA]